mapattacker/datascience/explainability.rst

 Decision trees and other tree ensemble models, by default, allow us to obtain the importance of features.
 These are known as impurity-based feature importances.

+While powerful, we need to understand its limitations, as described by sklearn.
+ * they are biased towards high cardinality (numerical) features
+ * they are computed on training set statistics and therefore do not reflect the ability of feature to be useful to make predictions that generalize to the test set (when the model has enough capacity).

 .. code:: python

     import pandas as pd